 Delivered through a combination of distance learning materials and intensive schools, our course allows a flexible approach to study in a supportive environment.
 Our course material is highly relevant and practical for working in the marine industry.
 You will be encouraged to reflect on the industrial relevance of the modules in relation to your work.

-The availability of one general and eight specialised pathways ensures that the course is tailored to suit your professional needs.
+The availability of one general and three specialised pathways ensures that the course is tailored to suit your professional needs.
 The general MSc and Postgraduate Diploma is available for those seeking a broader-based study package.

 Each pathway has compulsory modules, but the number will vary depending on the relevant stream and qualification.
 Each contain the following format: